ExchangeAnalyzer/ExchangeAnalyzer/README.md

 Exchange Analyzer consists of a series of PowerShell scripts, PowerShell modules, and XML data files.
 Installation is performed manually using the following steps.

 1. Download the latest Zip file from the [TechNet Script Gallery](https://gallery.technet.microsoft.com/office/Exchange-Analyzer-6e20132e).
-2. Copy the following files and folders to a computer that has the Exchange 2013/2016 management shell installed.
+2. Extract or copy the following files and folders to a computer that has the Exchange 2013/2016 management shell installed.
 For example, place all of the files and folders in a C:\Scripts\ExchangeAnalyzer folder.

 	- Run-ExchangeAnalyzer.ps1
 	- \Data